k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 By default a view is determined based on the view name i.e view=boats the format is in turn determined by the format var format=json.
 The formats for a view map directly to filenames i.e `json.php` for json and `html.php` for html.

+ComDefaultViewHTML isn't too special; all thats added is an editor helper and the layout for the view is set to the config.
+Nothing at all happens in KViewDefault and its not until KViewHtml that the first interesting thing occurs.

+In KViewHtml the mimetype is set and some template_filters are appended.
+But the most important thing of all is that the model is loaded and "associated" with the view.
+This is where the data we need to display becomes accessible to the view.

+KViewTemplate handles all the awesome stuff for getting data into the view.
+It provides; the assignment methods for the view's data, fluent interfaces{:note} Fluent interfaces are setter methods for variables e.g `$view->title('name')`.
+{:/note}, and handles the the template for the view.
+The display method{:note} The one in KViewHtml just sets the model.
+{:/note} that actually renders the template file is located here.

+As might be expected, KViewAbstract contains the connecting elements that link a view up to its model; provides an identifier (a KIndentifier object) and generates the view's name etc. This the core of the view and without it the view wouldn't know what to do.

+## Helpers

+## Layouts

+## Filters

 # The Model